oracle-livelabs/spatial-graph/spatial-studio/load-spatial-data/load-spatial-data.md

 You begin by loading a set of traffic accident data from a GeoJSON file.
 The data are fictitious and were generated for random locations along roadways in South Africa.

-1. Download GeoJSON file to a convenient location: <a href="https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/accidents.geojson">  accidents.geojson  </a>
+1. Download GeoJSON file to a convenient location: [accidents.geojson](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/accidents.geojson).

 2. In Spatial Studio, from the left panel menu navigate to the Datasets page, click **Create Dataset**, and drag-and-drop accidents.geojson.
 You can also click on the upload region and navigate to select the file.
 ![Image alt text](images/load-data-1.png)